 Broccoli also grows very well in the greenhouse.
 I was hesitant to grow it there, thinking it would take a lot of space and may not like the warmer greenhouse temperatures, but broccoli grown in fall & winter in the greenhouse has been a real treat.
 The Fiesta F1 broccoli I’ve been growing is a bit more compact than others.
 Some of our prized greenhouse space is now reserved especially for broccoli.

-2020 I tried Aspabroc F1 broccolini in the greenhouse, which I’d never grown before.
+In 2019 I decided to try some broccolini, which I’d heard about but had never grown.
+First, I tried Aspabroc F1 broccolini in the greenhouse starting in November.
+It took a while for those first plants to grow in the winter, but we first harvested some in March or April.
 It was a real hit for us, and we grew it again successfully in the outdoor garden.
 In the garden I grew 8 plants, thinking I could have a little at a time all the time–which was true.
-But, with all the other vegetables we were eating throughout the summer, I really didn’t need that much!
+But, with all the other vegetables we were eating throughout the summer, I really didn’t need that much broccolini!
 Next time, fewer plants at a time.

 BROCCOLI VARIETIES GROWN

 Fiesta F1 (65 Days) | Compact Plants | Harvested 70 Days in Greenhouse, 76-100 Outdoors.